If you’re here, it probably means you’re fairly aware of what a tender is, how the process works and how to create your best tender response.

 Head contractors will use these prices to put together their quote to the client – however, at this point no subbies have been given the job yet.

-Once a project is awarded, the head contractor’s estimating team will hand over the project to the contract administrators who will pick the subbies for the job.
+Once a project contract is awarded, the head contractor’s estimating team will hand over the project to the contract administrators who will pick from the subbies who tendered for the job.

 Your focus here needs to be knocking their socks off with a great quote at tender time with great pricing (competitive pricing – but don’t undersell yourself).
 Estimators will recommend subbies to the contract administrators, but you’re going to want to follow up with them once the tender is awarded.